-Additionally, if you’re unable to provide your security in one lump sum, you could pay it in installments, as long as it’s paid in full within 80 days of opening your account.
+Additionally, if you’re unable to provide your security in one lump sum, you could pay it in installments, as long as it’s paid in full within 35 days of being approved.

 Finally, unlike many other credit cards that are meant for building credit, the Capital One Secured Mastercard won’t saddle you with an annual fee, or any other hidden fees, for that matter.